Ruud's Commodore Site Home Email

 How to use it.

-You start the disassembler by supplying two or more parameters.
-One parameter must contain the name of the file to be disassembled and another one must contain the start address: "/Ffilename" and "/B$xxxx".
+You start the disassembler by supplying it with a file that on its turn holds at least three or more parameters.
+One parameter must contain the name of the file to be disassembled, one must contain the start address and the last one the type of processor:

 DATA $aaaa $bbbb